Tye-tee/Tye-tee/README.md

 - 👋 Hi, I’m Titilayo Kuloyo.
 - 👀 I’m a data analyst.
 - 🌱 I’m currently skilled in Power BI, SQl, and Python.
-- 💞️ I’m looking to collaborate on Data Visualization projects focused on data sets gathered from the healthcare industry.
+- 💞️ I’m looking to collaborate on data visualization projects focused on data sets gathered kaggle and public websites.
 - 📫 You can reach me at Titikuloyo@gmail.com.

 <!---